ryo-ohki-code/sideshift-payment-integration-node/README.md

 **isSettleCoinOnline()**:
-The isSettleCoinOnline function is a coin availability checker that determines whether the main and secondary coins are currently online and available for settlement operations.
-Configuration relies on MAIN_COIN and SECONDARY_COIN constants for identification.
+Determines whether the main and secondary coins are currently online and available for settlement operations.
 This function has a locking mechanism using _lockNoWallet() to prevent concurrent access if MAIN_COIN or MAIN_COIN are not configured.

 return:
 ```
 [true, true]
 ```

 **isShiftAvailable(depositCoin, depositNetwork, settleCoin, settleNetwork, settleAmount = null)**